MattisLind/RTKBD/README.md

 ## Dumps

+To get more information I cobbled together some code in a STM32 that could sniff the data and clock lines of the PS/2 bus.
+It monitored any changes on these lines and stored a timestamp (in microseconds relative to the start of the microcontroller).

 The dumps directory contains vcd (Value Change Dumps) for the protocol used between the RT host and the RT keyboard.

-The actual RESET sequence received after power on reset has not been grabbed since we got trouble when capturing this part.
+The actual RESET sequence received after power on reset has not been grabbed since I got trouble when capturing this part.
 On the other hand the sequence initated with the RESET command is identical.

 This sequence below happens directly after start of the computer until it goes into startup step 09.